astropy/halotools/docs/model_building/model_components/phase_space_models/profile_template_tutorial.rst

 Tutorial on the AnalyticDensityProf Template Model
 ****************************************************

+This section of the documentation provides background material and detailed implementation notes on the functions and methods of the primary base class used to model the spatial distribution of matter and galaxies within halos,
+`~halotools.empirical_models.phase_space_models.profile_models.AnalyticDensityProf`.
+This as an abstract base class and so it cannot itself be instantiated; only concrete sub-classes can be used to directly model the spatial profile of halos.

 The purpose of the `~halotools.empirical_models.phase_space_models.profile_models.AnalyticDensityProf` class is to provide a template for any Halotools model of the spatial distribution of points within a halo.
 So in Halotools, any model for how either matter or galaxies